 - undertake a joint audit procurement and appointing exercise with other bodies.

-Both these options require the body to consult and take into account the advice of its Auditor Panel on the selection and appointment of a local auditor.
+Both these options require the body to consult and consider the advice of its Auditor Panel on the selection and appointment of a local auditor.
 Section 9 of the Act requires the establishment of an Auditor Panel, section 10 sets out the functions of an Auditor Panel, and schedule 4 sets out provisions applying to Auditor Panels.
 An Auditor Panel must consist of a majority of independent members (or wholly of independent members), and must be chaired by an independent member.